simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

 We only glanced over the abilities offered by SimGrid to describe the platform topology.
-Other networking zones model non-HPC platforms (such as wide area networks, ISP network comprising set-top boxes, or even your own routing schema).
+Other networking zones model non-HPC platforms (such as wide area networks, ISP networks comprising set-top boxes, or even your own routing schema).
 You can interconnect several networking zones in your platform to form a tree of zones, that is both a time- and memory-efficient representation of distributed platforms.
 Please